Accomplished systems and network administrator with 10+ years of experience managing server infrastructures and data-center operations.

 Remote Desktop Gateway Server

-The later versions of Remote Desktop Client have an option for putting in a Remote Desktop gateway server address.
-Windows Server 2008 and Windows Server 2008R2 have the new Terminal Services Gateway and Remote Desktop Services Gateway server role respectively.
+The later versions of Remote Desktop Client have an option for putting in a Remote Desktop Gateway server address.
+Windows Server 2008 and Windows Server 2008R2 have the new Terminal Services Gateway and Remote Desktop Services Gateway server roles respectively.

 What this server role does is to allow the Remote Desktop Client to connect to the RD Gateway first.
 The RD Gateway then creates a remote desktop session on behalf of the client to the server that the client needs to connect to.

 The Remote Desktop Gateway server can be placed either at the client's premises, and firewall rules can then be set up to allow this server only access to your terminal servers in your hosted environment, or the Remote Desktop Gateway server can be placed at the same network location as your terminal servers, and firewall rules on the client's network can be configured to allow client workstations access to this Gateway server only.

 To implement our solution of connecting Remote Desktop via the web proxy server, we must put the gateway server in the same network as the terminal servers.
 However, we DO NOT need to touch the existing firewall rules at all because we want to use the web proxy server to connect us to our Remote Desktop Gateway server and connect to the terminal servers on behalf of the local Remote Desktop client.

 The Remote Desktop Web Access Server role is the last piece of the puzzle and it will allow us to use Internet Explorer to be able to connect via the Remote Desktop Web Connection Active X program.

 A server needs to be configured with the Remote Desktop Web Access Server role so that clients can access this Web server's portal over the internet using Internet Explorer via the web proxy server.
 This Web Access server is configured with the source that provides the RemoteApp programs.